Making Meth: Dangers & Risks

 Potent medicinal stimulant drugs like methamphetamine are used in the control of sleep disorders like narcolepsy and developmental problems like ADHD.
 In some cases, they can be used to stimulate people who have conditions that make them very lethargic, such as those associated with strokes or other brain injuries.

 Crystal meth has become a relatively common drug of abuse due to its ability to work quickly, produce extreme euphoria, and be easily manufactured.
-Individuals who abuse meth smoke it, snort it, mixed it with water and inject it, or take it orally.
-The drug has a fast onset of action, and often, its intense effects dissipate rapidly, resulting in abusers continually bingeing on the drug.
-Crystal meth has received much attention because it is often made in home laboratories that use easily obtainable substances to produce it.
+Meth can be smoked, snorted, mixed with water and injected, or taken orally.
+The drug has a fast onset of action, and often, its intense effects dissipate rapidly, resulting in a binge and crash cycle.

-The DEA reports that methamphetamine abuse is still a significant problem in the United States.
+The DEA reports that methamphetamine use is a significant problem in the United States.
 Per the National Institute on Drug Abuse (NIDA), other street names for methamphetamine include meth, ice, chalk, crank, glass, and crystal.
 On the street, it often appears as clear or bluish crystals or shards of glass.
-Some forms of street meth can be viewed at the DEA’s website.

 Ingredients Used to Make Street Meth